taiki45/debug_exceptions_json/README.md

 All done.
 Your request with `Accept: application/json` will be automatically shown exception as json.

-## Rspec matchers
+## RSpec matchers
-DebugExceptionsJson provides rspec matchers to handle unexpectable server error in testing.
+DebugExceptionsJson provides RSpec matcher,`have_status_code`, to handle unexpectable server error in testing.
-By using these matchers, you can dump server errors.
+By using this matcher, you can dump server error like:

-Example:

 ```ruby
 it 'returens 200' do